 Ingredients: 1½ cups chilled peach concentrate (purée from peaches can be substituted), 4 bottles (750 ml bottle) chilled sparkling cider such as Martinelli’s, 48 raspberries.

 How it’s made: Pour 1 tablespoon peach concentrate into each glass.
-Fill each Champagne glass two-thirds full with sparkling cider.
+Fill each Champagne glass to two-thirds full with sparkling cider.
 Drop two raspberries into each Champagne flute and serve.
-Serves: 20-24.
+Serves: 20 to 24.
 Source: Epicurious.com.

 8. Pomegranate lemon spritzer